-The development of major projects depends, now more than ever, on people and institutions willing to support this kind of work.
-Additional resources from foundations and private sponsors help us to realize exceptional projects aimed at promoting international understanding and to assume responsibility.
+The development of major projects depends, now more than ever, on people and institutions willing to support challenging and visionary work.
+Additional resources from foundations, partner organizations and private sponsors help us to realize exceptional projects aimed at promoting international understanding.

-You can support our work as a sponsor or supporter.
-If for example you would like to get involved in promoting the German language by supporting education or exchange projects, or if you want to deepen mutual cultural understanding through programmes in music, theatre and performing arts, please contact us.
-Together, we can reach many people and create a basis for lasting friendly relations.
+You can support our work as a collaborater sponsor or supporter.
+For example by supporting education or exchange projects, or if you want to deepen mutual cultural understanding through programmes in music, theatre and performing arts, please contact us.
+Together, we can reach more people and create a basis for lasting healthy relations.

 The Cultural Programs of the Goethe-Institut

 The Goethe-Institut Toronto operates on a partnership basis.
 For individual projects, as for longer-term joint ventures, we connect with stakeholders in the cultural scene – institutions, organizations, companies, people in and from Canada, Germany, and other countries (in particular our European neighbours).
 Often a project involves several partners working together.

 The Goethe-Institut organizes its programs proactively, on a long-term, sustainable basis.
 It is of special importance to us to jointly develop ideas and create dialogue between the stakeholder from the outset.
 Events and projects achieve their best results when they are planned cooperatively, starting with the original idea and proceeding via engaged discussions on the different formats and types of events, on the selection of artists and speakers, to the financing, scheduling, and organization.
 Thus all parties benefit from shared work loads and implementing projects together.
 Consequently, we request that you contact us as early as possible (about one year in advance) if you are interested in working with us so that mutual interests, content development and internal processes can be taken into account.
 Unfortunately, it is not possible to make financial contributions to projects which have already been planned without our participation.

 We focus on topics in multi-year cycles, currently: